 Table 1: Emission Significance Thresholds in the Mojave Desert a-d) The proposed Project would not involve physical construction and would not involve any substantial changes in physical operational or maintenance activities.
-Given that the AVR System would continue to be operated out of the existing AVR operation and maintenance facility, and the only change would be that these activities would be performed by the Town instead of by AVR following the acquisition, as discussed in Section XVI, Transportation/Traffic, the proposed Project would not result in substantial changes in trip generation, trip distribution, and trip length.
-Therefore, the number of vehicle miles travelled associated with operation of the AVR System, and thus the associated amount of vehicular (mobile) air emissions, would not substantially increase as a result of the proposed Project, and this impact would be less than significant.
+However, it could, as described in Section XVI, Transportation/Traffic, potentially lead to changes in trip generation, trip distribution, and trip length that could incrementally increase the number of vehicle miles travelled associated with operation of the AVR System, and thus also incrementally increase vehicular (mobile) air emissions, depending on where the operations yard is located.
+The Town of Apple Valley has yet to identify the exact location of the operations yard.
+However, at this time there are three options: the current AVR System operations yard, the Town of Apple Valley public works yard, or the operations yard of another public or private operator.
+It should be noted that the Town's existing public works yard and the AVR System operations yard are less than 0.25 miles apart, such that no significant differences in traffic circulation patterns would be expected regardless of which of these yards were used for future operations of the AVR System.
 Although these impacts are anticipated to be less than significant, they nonetheless will be further examined in the EIR.